atomic-cloak/atomic-cloak/README.md

 ### TL;DR:

 Problem:

 1. Slow or centralized withdrawals from optimistic L2;
 2. Everlasting desire for token anonymization tools.

-Solution: Atomic swaps using Schnorr locked time contracts.
+Solution: Atomic swaps using Schnorr-locked time contracts.

 ### Problem

 ETH and ERC-20 token transfers between L2s and L1 have several limitations.
 For optimistic rollups, a user must choose among two evils: either to wait for long withdrawal period or rely on a centralized cross-chain service.

 ZK rollups offer a much better deal in theory: tokens could be withdrawn as fast as a ZK proof is generated and verified and the technology can be used to provide a native privacy protection.
 However, in practice current ZK-rollups are still not instant (e.g. zkSync waits for 1 day to be on the safe side), and they face pressure from governments to avoid any anonymization functionality.

 ### Solution

 Atomic swaps based on Hash Timelocked Contracts are a well-know beast in the crypto community.
 The cryptography of HTLC allows two peers to atomically exchange assets (either each gets what they want or nobody gets anything), and no trust is needed. (see Section 3.1 [here](https://eprint.iacr.org/2019/896.pdf)) The cryptographical core of the algorithm can facilitate asset exchange across different chains.